nfroidure/common-services/README.md

 [//]: # (::contents:start)

-This module contains various common injectable services I use into a lot of applications.
+This module contains various common injectable services that are often used into a wide range of applications.

+The services provided here are meant to have a very tiny surface API in order to be easily mocked but also implemented with different technologies.

+For example, the `counter` service could be implemented with a distributed architecture, the `codeGenerator` though a database...

+The services are designed to be used with [Knifecycle](https://github.com/nfroidure/knifecycle) a simple but feature complete dependency injection tool but can also be used by hand.

 [//]: # (::contents:end)